Coronavirus Coverage

 Shira Shafir ’99

-The coronavirus has caused more than 80,000 deaths in the United States in just four months.
-Shira Shafir ’99, professor of epidemiology, warns that as in the 1918–19 influenza epidemic a second wave of infections in the COVID-19 crisis could cause more deaths than the first.
+Shira Shafir, an expert in epidemiology, cautions that as in the 1918-19 influenza epidemic, the second wave of the COVID-19 pandemic could cause more deaths than the first.

 The Coronavirus and Catholic Schools